Daphne Khoo

-Early life
+Early life and education

 Khoo was born in Perth, Australia, and moved to Singapore when she was eight, where she lived with her family.
 She has an older and a younger sister.
 She studied in St Margarets Secondary School in Singapore.

-She is also a cancer survivor.
+She was a Mass Communications student at Ngee Ann Polytechnic's School of Film and Media Studies where she pursued a diploma.
+She completed her degree in communications at RMIT University in 2009 in Melbourne, Australia.
+In 2010, she began studying songwriting at Berklee College of Music in Boston, Massachusetts and graduated with a degree in Professional Music.

 Professional background

-Daphne released her debut album in December 2007 titled "Desperate' featuring twelve tracks, one of which was contributed by Ling Jia Hao (Track 8 "Rescue").

-She has released a few unofficial singles, and one for the Idol-based show, Shooting Stars.
+Khoo released her debut album in December 2007 titled Desperate featuring twelve tracks She has released a few unofficial singles, and one for the Idol-based show, Shooting Stars.
 She was formerly the lead singer of West Grand Boulevard.
-She was a Mass Communications student at Ngee Ann Polytechnic's School of Film and Media Studies where she pursued a diploma.
-She completed her degree in communications at RMIT University in 2009 in Melbourne, Australia.

-In 2010, she began studying Songwriting at Berklee College of Music in Boston, Massachusetts and graduated with a degree in Professional Music.
 Daphne lived in Los Angeles until 2019 and now resides in Singapore.

+Personal life

+In 2012, Khoo discovered she had dysgerminoma which could lead to ovarian cancer.